 But you’ve got to commit that you’ll start doing your important project at a specific time.
 For example, if you are writing a book, you can decide to sit down and write every 9 in the morning for two hours, non-stop.
 It is up to you if you want to have a break.
 If you do, you can use Pomodoro.

 It is clear to you that you are not delaying it.
 You committed to doing your project because it is on your calendar.
 And you value calendar integrity.

-4. Practice branching activities.
+4. Practice batching activities.

 There is a time for brainstorming and creation.
 There is a time for organizing, editing, and structuring.

-Most often, Mañana Habit is a by-product of how we failed to manage our attention, time, and energy.
+Most often, Mañana Habit is a by-product of how we fail to manage our attention, time, and energy.
 I tend to put off doing important things when I am tired.
 I tell myself that I am not in the mood.
 I am not in the mood because I am tired.
 And I am tired because I only have three hours of sleep.